Pure Land Buddhism: Other important sutras

 The Vimalakīrti Sutra is a text which mainly focuses on wisdom, but it includes various discussions the nature of our world (which is Śākyamuni's buddha-field), and how it appears impure and yet is pure.
 This discussion was widely quoted by later Chinese Pure Land sources.
 The sutra also contains a chapter in which Akṣobhya's buddha-field plays a key role.
 The Vimalakīrti Sutra states that the purification of a buddha-land happens through the purification of our minds: "if the bodhisattva wishes to acquire a pure land, he must purify his mind.
 When the mind is pure, the buddha-land will be pure".
 When the Buddha's disciple Śāriputra questions the nature of this world which appears defiled, the Buddha states that it only appears impure to certain beings since their minds are impure.
 The Buddha then touches the ground with his toe and the whole world appears in a beautiful and radiant way to Śāriputra.
 The Buddha then states that his Buddha-field has always been pure.

-In contrast to this view, the Nirvana Sutra states that Buddha Śākyamuni has his own Pure Land which is not this world, but is many worlds away and is called "Unsurpassable" (Wúshèng 無勝).
+In contrast to this view, the Nirvana Sutra states that Buddha Śākyamuni has his own Pure Land which is not this world, but is many worlds away and is called "Unsurpassable" (無勝).
 The Buddha manifests from this Pure Land into our world in order to teach the Dharma.

 The Bhaiṣajyaguru Sūtra briefly describes the buddhafield of the Buddha Bhaiṣajyaguru (Medicine Guru), the Buddha of healing, as well as the vows that he made as a bodhisattva.
 His buddhafield is similar to Akṣobhya's, without pain and totally clean and beautiful.
 The sutra may have been composed outside of India (perhaps Central Asia) and later introduced into the subcontinent.
 This Buddha became quite popular in East Asia due to the belief that he could cure disease and enhance longevity.

 The Mañjuśrībuddhakṣetraguṇavyūha discusses the future buddha-field of Mañjuśrī.